karthikeyaparunandi/DDPG_D2C/D2C_Code/parameters/README.md

 # Parameters
-This file contains parameter files for open-loop training.
+This folder contains parameter files for open-loop training.